memgraph/docs/memgraph_versioned_docs/version-1.4.0/tutorials/analyzing-ted-talks.md

       -[:HasTag]->(tag:Tag)<-[:HasTag]-(m)
 WITH *
 ORDER BY tag.name
-RETURN m.title as title, collect(tag.name) as names, count(tag) as tagCount ORDER BY tagCount DESC, title;
+RETURN m.title AS title, collect(tag.name) AS names, count(tag) AS tagCount ORDER BY tagCount DESC, title;
 ```